 Is it surprising that 73% of Americans claim to be Christian?

-According to recent Barna study, 38% of people identifying themselves as Christians go to church and 34% don't.
+According to a recent Barna study, 38% of those identifying themselves as Christian go to church and 34% don't.
 By dechurched, I don't mean un-churched - as in, "can't find a church I like" or "don't feel like going this morning."

-Dechurched people are formerly churched people who are in exile because of things they've experienced in the church or Christian community.
-These are people who still believe in God.
+Dechurched people are formerly churched people who are opting out.
+They wander like exiles, because of things they've experienced in the church or Christian community.
+The dechurched are people who still believe in God.
 Some still wish they had Christian community; just not in it's current form.